Unas

-Little is known of Unas' activities during his reign, which was a time of economic decline.
+Little is known of Unas's activities during his reign, which was a time of economic decline.
 Egypt maintained trade relations with the Levantine coast and Nubia, and military action may have taken place in southern Canaan.
 The growth and decentralization of the administration in conjunction with the lessening of the king's power continued under Unas, ultimately contributing to the collapse of the Old Kingdom some 200 years later.